 This guide walks you through the options for adjusting the look and feel of your Bedford, Anya, Bryant, or Hayden site.
-These options are available in the Style Editor.
+These options are available in Site Styles.

 This is a supplement to the guide Making style changes, which we suggest you read first if you're new to Squarespace.

-Quick tips: In the Home Menu, click Design, and then click Style Editor.
-To access tweaks specific to a page, navigate to the Style Editor when on that specific page.
+Tip: In the Home Menu, click Design, and then click Site Styles.
+To access tweaks specific to a page, navigate to Site Styles when on that specific page.

-- Index - Create a long, scrolling page of stacked sections
+- Stacked Index - Create a long, scrolling page of stacked sections.

 The Transparent on Banner Images tweak determines whether the site title and navigation display as an overlay over page banners or over the Header Background Color.